Modern Cloth Nappy & Sanitary Products Rebate

 WA Plan for Plastics

 The WA State Government has released Western Australia’s Plan for Plastics.
-Single-use plastic or disposable items will be banned in a phased approach, with the following items being banned by the end of 2021:
+Single-use plastic or disposable items will be banned in a phased approach from January 2022 - December 2025.

-For more detailed information or to read the WA Plan for Plastics visit the website.
+For more detailed information or to read the WA Plan for Plastics visit their website:

 Plants to Residents Program